 Boston LegacyWorks, LLC offers talks and individual help on technology topics, troubleshooting and tutoring on PC usage, and services so you can manage and maintain your computer, your network of computers, or how they connect with the world.We want you to realize your goals and be able to include your PC among the tools to improve and enhance your life.

 Contact us for more information on how we can help .

-Our final Computer Q&A at Third Place Commons before our usual Summer break is June 20 (more details).
-In July, we will start building the schedule for the next Q&A season starting in September.
+The Next Computer Q&A at Third Place Commons will occur November 18th instead of our usual third Sunday of the month to avoid the Thanksgiving weekend (more details).
 We also have other classes/talks available.
 See our full speaking schedule.

 Thoughts on improving and simplifying your life through technology.

 What should you do about HeartBleed?

 Last Monday, news broke about a key vulnerability in the primary encryption method used to ensure the security of the web sites we use.
 If your eyes just glazed over during that last sentence, it’s time to put a pot of coffee and see why this is a potential threat for you…and what you can do about it.....<more>

 To the 24 percenters: What to do about Windows XP?

 ...It’s almost as if most of the townspeople of Windows XP has been evacuated to safer ground and nearly 3 out of ten folks have decided to stay in town....<more>